Upcoming Classes & Events

 Are you looking to expand the reach of your sequencing to enable what long read technologies can provide?
 Please join Oxford Nanopore Technologies (ONT) bioinformatics specialists on a deep dive into getting the most from your long read sequencing data.

-This workshop will cover the details of analyzing single-cell RNA sequencing data using our EPI2ME pipeline wf-single-cell.
-This workflow provides access to industry standard tools for primary processing of Read More
+This workshop will cover the details of analyzing single-cell RNA sequencing data using Read More

 Are you looking to expand the reach of your sequencing to enable what long read technologies can provide?
 Please join Oxford Nanopore Technologies (ONT) bioinformatics specialists on a deep dive into getting the most from your long read sequencing data.